Some Of The Most Common Character Traits

-Over the years, many psychologists have used a structure of character traits known as the “Big Five.”
-Each of the five factors is a category of character traits that contain the essential characteristics that set people apart from each other.
-Each factor contains two opposing sides of character traits, such as extroversion and introversion.
+Over the years, many psychologists have used a structure of personality traits known as the “Big Five.”
+This model aligns with the five factor model, which simplifies the complex nature of human personality into five broad traits.
+Each of the Big 5 personality traits is a category of common traits that contain essential characteristics that set people apart from each other.
+These five broad personality traits provide a comprehensive overview of a person’s personality.
+Each of the five traits contains two opposing sides of character traits, such as extraversion and introversion.
+This dichotomy illustrates how closely related personality traits can be within a single personality type.
 Within each factor, there are many individual character traits.

-Factor one of character traits has been labeled either surgency or extroversion.
-These are character traits that relate to how you interact with others in social situations, and character traits that determine whether you draw your energy from being with people or being alone.
-If you’re on the extroversion side of the spectrum, you might have the following character traits:
+Factor one of the Big Five personality traits has been labeled surgency or extroversion.
+This trait tends to relate to how you interact with others in social situations.
+It’s a key aspect of social interaction and plays a significant role in how individuals engage in social contexts.
+Your tendency within this factor may determine whether you draw your energy from being with people or from being alone.
+Those who prefer solitary activities might lean more towards the introversion side of this spectrum.
+If you’re on the extroversion side of the spectrum, you might be described in the following ways:

 • Friendly